3 Ways Castor Oil Packs Support Menopause Symptoms

 Immune System Problems and IBS

-The immune system is regulated by the MICROBIOME.
+The immune system is regulated by the microbiome.
 The ever important home of billions of bugs that live on our mucosal membrane and skin.

 Healthy, friendly probiotics help to improve the mucosal immune system11, whereas conbiotics™, as I like to call them, or pathogenic bacteria cause total dysfunction of the immune system12.